sylvaincom/sylvaincom.github.io/_pages/cv.md

   <tr>
     <td colspan="3">
       <ul>
-        <li>We build reliable, transparent, and efficient Large Language Models.
-For this, we leverage the verification capabilities of formal methods, such as the Lean 4 theorem prover.</li>
+        <li>We build reliable, transparent, and frugal AI through the formal validation of its reasoning.</li>
       </ul>
     </td>
   </tr>